Sections in this article

 About Watchlist Tags and DMEs

 Watchlists can be specific to marketed Products, Studies, or they can be independent of Products and Studies.
-For Studies with Unspecified Products, Watchlist Tags are applied to Case Products with a Drug Role of Suspect or Interacting on Cases for that Study.
+For Studies with Unspecified Products, Watchlist Tags are applied to Case Products with a Drug Role of Suspect, Interacting, or Drug Not Administered on Cases for that Study.

-The official DME watchlist is available by default in all Vault Safety vaults.
-By default, the DME watchlist only monitors Cases with a product or study registered in a country under the jurisdiction of the European Medicines Agency (EMA).
+The official DME watchlist is available by default in all Safety Vaults.
+By default, the DME watchlist monitors only Cases with a Product or Study registered in a country under the jurisdiction of the European Medicines Agency (EMA).

-Depending on your vault’s configuration, Cases may be expedited when they are tagged for certain watchlists, regardless of expectedness or causality.
+Depending on your Admin’s configuration, Cases may be expedited when they are tagged for certain watchlists, regardless of expectedness or causality.

 Default Case Seriousness